top of page

 “Does HMRC have an obligation to make enquiries of the claimant?... there is no requirement that consideration be given to information in HMRC’s possession which was neither provided with the claim (TMA Sch 1AB para 3A(8)) nor provided during discussions about the claim or directly to the Review Officer (TMA s 49E).”
 (Currie v.
 HMRC [2014] UKFTT 882 (TC), §37).

 “The cases show that we must limit ourselves to a consideration of the facts and matters which were known when the disputed decision was made, so we cannot take account of developments since that time, and that we may not exercise a fresh discussion.”
 (Southend United FC Ltd v.
-HMRC [2013] UKFTT 715 (TC), Judge Bishopp).
+HMRC [2013] UKFTT 715 (TC), Judge Bishopp)

-Except where Tribunal has power to direct a review
+- All evidence admissible where Tribunal has power to direct a review

 "[19]...Thus, the role of the FTT in these appeals will be to decide for itself any disputed primary facts on which HMRC's decision was based and then consider whether the refusal to grant approval was one which a reasonable officer could make on the basis of the facts as found."
 (Smart Price Midlands Limited v.
 HMRC [2019] EWCA Civ 841, Rose LJ)